denni5x/DBToolsDist/README.md

 ## Features:

-DBTools is a mod for Axiom that provides various tools to enhance the development experience.
+DBTools is a mod for Axiom that provides various tools to enhance the build experience.
 It includes the following features:
 - **Place Tool**: A tool to place blueprints in you world and auto rotating them according to the targeted block face.
 - **Create Tool**: A tool to create multiple blueprints of assets which are aligned in a grid pattern.
 - **Blueprint To Schematic Tool**: A tool to bulk convert blueprints into schematics.